bennoble/bennoble.github.io/_pages/grad-advice.md

 I'll help you make the most of graduate school and give you tips to survive this competative and stressful period—without working all day (and night, and weekend).

+Have a question about grad school or being a grad student?
+[Submit it here](https://docs.google.com/forms/d/e/1FAIpQLSd2gL9KXBbaUswrocGP7BeBDyCcGiuKNRtVVLOmtzXKOqa3NQ/viewform?usp=sf_link), and I will answer it in a future post.

 ## Getting Started

 ### [5 Things I Wish I Knew Before Starting Grad School](/blog/wish-i-knew-before-grad-school)